abinnquist/fNIRSpreProcessing/README.md

 # How to Use
 To download: clone or pull repo to your desired local directory.

-NOTE: In helperScripts/practiceProcess.m is to get a better understanding of how the script is running through preprocessing.
-Do not use this if you are batch processing.
-The script is there for learning our pipeline.

 OPTION 1: With GUI pop-ups
 -Open runNIRSPreproc.m from main fNIRSPreProcessing folder